zdravkov/kendo-docs/api/dataviz/chart.md

 Configures the axis labels.

-#### Example

-    $("#chart").kendoChart({
-        valueAxis: {
-            labels: {
-                // set the color of the text on the labels to a dark blue
-                color: "#336699",
-                // set the background color of the labels to a light grey
-                background: "#e2e2e2",
-                // make the font 14px
-                // rotate the labels just slightly for visual effect
-                rotation: 10,
-                // format the labels for currency
-                format: "C"
-            }
-        },
-        ...
-    });

 ### valueAxis.labels.background `String`

 The background color of the labels.
 Any valid CSS color string will work here, including